cash stack icon

 Regardless of which type you opt for, there are some common rules which apply to all Lifetime ISAs:

-• Only those aged between 18 and 39 can open a LISA, but you can continue paying into this account until you turn 50.
+• Only those aged between 18 and 39 can open a LISA, but you can continue paying into your account (and receiving the Government bonus) until you turn 50.

 • You can only deposit up to £4,000 in a LISA each tax year – this means the 25% Government bonus is capped at £1,000 per year.